-What are your top three points of pride of Ohio Libraries?
+What are your top three points of pride in your library?

 How long have you been a member of OhioLINK?

-Ohio University Libraries, a founding member of OhioLINK, has a rich history of pioneering accomplishments, such as:
+Ohio University Libraries is a founding member of OhioLINK, and has a rich history of pioneering accomplishments, such as:

 It can be said that online cataloging as we know it today began in 1971 when Ohio University’s Vernon R. Alden Library was the first library in the world to generate an electronic record.
 That online cataloging system, created by OCLC, later became a pioneer in networking library materials.